ozaner/ozanerhansha.github.io-OLD/_posts/math/calculus/00-0-0-eulers-method.md

 $$y_{i+1}=y_i+hf(t_{i+1},y_{i+1})$$

 You'll notice that the next iteration of the method $y_{i+1}$ appears on both sides of the equation.
-This makes the backwards Euler's method an **implicit** method, and $y_{i+1}$ will have to be solved for algebraically before it can be used.
+This makes the backwards Euler's method an *implicit method*, and $y_{i+1}$ will have to be solved for algebraically for a specific function $f$ before it can be used.

 ### Variable Step Size
 Another variation is found by using a different step size $h_i$ at every iteration:

 $$y_{i+1}=y_i+h_{i+1}f(t_i,y_i)$$

 Smaller step sizes are more accurate yet more computationally intensive.
 Thus, it would be desirable to use small step sizes (and thus preserve accuracy) when the function is changing rapidly and bigger ones when it isn't.
-Here's a [paper](https://www.sciencedirect.com/science/article/pii/S0377042711003682) on it.
+Here's a [paper](https://www.sciencedirect.com/science/article/pii/S0377042711003682) on the topic.